Fraud Blocker

 Days 8 - 9

-Be on deck to look for condors and other wildlife on the way out of Puerto Natales as the ship transits the narrow sliver of water known as the Kirke Narrows—always a challenge to navigate because of the powerful currents that flow through its pinch point.
-Today and during the following days, be treated to the spectacular features of an active glaciated landscape with hanging valleys and tributary glaciers.
+Today you are treated to the spectacular features of an active glaciated landscape with hanging valleys and tributary glaciers.
 This region was navigated by Ferdinand Magellan’s expedition and it took most of November 1520 for his ships to find a way through the channels that lie between the continental mainland and Tierra del Fuego to the south.
-The captain and local pilots guide the aptly sized ship through Kirke Narrows.
-Hope to make a first stop in the extensive maze of channels and islands of the Chilean fjords, where possibilities exist to explore by Zodiac and kayak.
+Look to make a first stop in the extensive maze of channels and islands of the Chilean fjords, where you may go out by Zodiac and kayak.
+Your captain and local pilots guide the ship through the Kirke or White Narrows, accessible only to a small ship such as yours, and always a challenge to navigate because of the powerful currents that flow through the pinch point.
+Be on deck to look for condors and other wildlife as you make your way to Puerto Natales.

 Accommodations